 In today’s industrial landscape, environmental concerns are mounting.
 Many manufacturers still use outdated, harmful materials in their pneumatic systems, risking both compliance issues and ecological damage.
 This challenge has become increasingly urgent for companies using rodless cylinders in their operations.

 The integration of eco-friendly materials in rodless pneumatic cylinders is not just possible but increasingly necessary.
-By adopting RoHS-certified1 components, bio-based seals, and biodegradable lubricants, manufacturers can maintain performance while reducing environmental impact.
+By adopting RoHS-certified components, bio-based seals, and biodegradable lubricants, manufacturers can maintain performance while reducing environmental impact.

 I’ve seen this transformation firsthand at Bepto.
 Last year, one of our European clients faced potential shutdown due to strict environmental regulations.
 We helped them transition to fully compliant rodless cylinders with eco-friendly components, allowing them to continue operations while meeting all regulatory requirements.